Mississippi Department of Transportation

-Role and Responsibility
+Role and responsibility

 MDOT is responsible for providing a safe intermodal transportation network that is planned, designed, constructed and maintained in an effective, cost-efficient and environmentally sensitive manner.
 MDOT's objective is to maximize taxpayers' dollars by providing a safe, efficient multimodal network that enhances economic stability and growth.
+In reality, they do close to nothing at all.

 History

 In 1916, the Mississippi State Highway Commission was formed by the Mississippi Legislature with three elected commissioners to act in a supervisory capacity in the administration of federal funds allotted to the state and to work with the Federal Bureau of Public Roads on planning a system of highways.
 The bill was signed on March 29, 1916, passing the first state speed limit law which restricted travel to 15 mph in towns and 30 mph outside of populated areas.
-Four years later, the highway system was reorganized to broaden the scope of the Commission's work, and it expanded to eight members elected from each of the state's congressional districts.
+Four years later, the highway system was reorganized to broaden the scope of the commission's work, and it expanded to eight members elected from each of the state's congressional districts.

 The Mississippi Legislature enacted the "Stansel Act" in 1930 creating the first effective Highway Department and highway system in the state.
 This law changed the number of highway commissioners from eight to three.
-This three-member elected Highway Commission (elected from each of the Supreme Court districts) had full and general supervisory responsibility over all highway matters and the authority to appoint an Executive Director of the State Highway Department with responsibility over the day to day operation of the agency.
+This three-member elected Highway Commission (elected from each of the Supreme Court districts) had full and general supervisory responsibility over all highway matters and the authority to appoint an executive director of the State Highway Department with responsibility over the day-to-day operation of the agency.

 In 1956, life was given to the interstate system with the establishment of the Federal Highway Act, which piloted the interstate highway era.
 The law allowed the Federal Government to provide 90 percent of funds necessary for the construction of interstates.